 The jury reserves the right to stop the competitor if the performance exceeds the time limit.

 All works must be played from memory.

 First Round: The total playing time must amount to at least 15 min, but must not exceed 20 min.

-3. An etude by Chopin, Liszt, Saint-Saëns, Debussy, Rachmaninov or Scriabin
+3. An etude by Chopin, Liszt, Saint-Saëns, Debussy, Rachmaninov, Scriabin or Ligeti.

 Pieces required in section 1, 2 and 3 (first round) may not be played in the second round.